bramtayl/Justly/README.md

 On Windows, install dependencies with [vcpkg](https://github.com/microsoft/vcpkg) and pass `-DCMAKE_TOOLCHAIN_FILE=<path to vcpkg>/scripts/buildsystems/vcpkg.cmake` to CMake.

-You will also need to download the [MuseScore General soundfont](https://ftp.osuosl.org/pub/musescore/soundfont/MuseScore_General/MuseScore_General.sf2) and its [license](https://ftp.osuosl.org/pub/musescore/soundfont/MuseScore_General/MuseScore_General_License.md) into the `share` folder.
+You will also need to download the [MS Basic soundfont](https://github.com/musescore/MuseScore/raw/v4.7.4/share/sound/MS%20Basic.sf3) and its [license](https://github.com/musescore/MuseScore/raw/v4.7.4/share/sound/MS%20Basic_License.md) into the `share` folder, named `MS_Basic.sf3` and `MS_Basic_License.md` respectively.

 Then configure, build, and install: